Alejandro Gomes Rodríguez: Lyon

+Loan to Annecy

+On 2 February 2026, he joined Ligue 2 side FC Annecy on loan until the end of the season.

 International career

 Gomes Rodríguez has been an England, Portugal, and Venezuela youth international.
 He has played for the England U15s, England U16s, England U17s and England U18s as well as the Portugal U15s and Venezuela U17s.

-He was included in the England squad for the 2025 UEFA European Under-17 Championship.
+Gomes Rodríguez was included in the England squad for the 2025 UEFA European Under-17 Championship.
+He scored goals in all of their group games against Belgium, Italy and Czech Republic.

-On 10 October 2025, Gomes Rodríguez made his England U20 debut during a 1-0 defeat to Switzerland at St. George's Park.
+On 10 October 2025, Gomes Rodríguez made his England U20 debut during a 1–0 defeat to Switzerland at St. George's Park.

-In October 2025, Rodriguez was named in the squad for that November's 2025 FIFA U-17 World Cup in Qatar.
-On 4 November 2025, Rodriguez made his debut for the England in a 0–3 loss to his native Venezuela U17s.
+In October 2025, Gomes Rodríguez was named in the squad for that November's 2025 FIFA U-17 World Cup in Qatar.
+On 4 November 2025, he made his U-17 World Cup debut in England's 0–3 loss to his native Venezuela U17s.
+He scored a goal in their next group game which saw England defeat Haiti.
+Gomes Rodríguez received a red card during their round of sixteen elimination against Austria.